Learn Japanese at the TUM Language Center

 TUM maintains a strategic partnership with the University of Tokyo.
 As part of this cooperation, the project "Hands-on" was launched in the summer of 2019, in which eight BA students from Tokyo sat in on Japanese courses at the TUM Language Center and designed various activities together with TUM students.
 After the end of the pandemic, this project will be continued!

 With the introduction of the TUM-UT-Tandem-Program, the cooperation between the two universities was further expanded and intensified: since the winter semester 2020/21, TUM students and UT students can form online tandems with each other!
 In the summer semester of 2021, the first online teaching event took place, in which students from both universities participated and discussed various topics.
-In the winter semester 2021/22, further communication courses are planned in which the online tandem concept will be integrated into the course.
+In addition, the TUM-UT Tandem program has been integrated into the communication course since the winter semester 2021/22.

 Coordinator of Japanese Program